zack-dev-cm/github-repo-sum.github.io/README.md

 ---

-### 13. Smart Drive for Smart City: Predict Optimal Speed to the Nearest Traffic Light or Jam
+### 5. Smart Drive for Smart City: Predict Optimal Speed to the Nearest Traffic Light or Jam
-Made an application to find an optimal speed to the nearest traffic light.
+Find an optimal speed to the nearest traffic light.
 For example, you’re driving and you never know whether you should speed up a bit or slow down.
 The program predicts the ideal speed from your start to end point, calculating the optimal speed for each traffic light on the way.
 It can also predict the ideal speed to nearest traffic jams along the way.

 <img src="samples/smart_drive/smart_drive3.png" width="640" />